pierrickrogermele/dev-doc/dev/sqldbs.md

 select * from mytab where mycol != 'zap';
 ```

-### Distinct
+### distinct

-`distinct` keyword asks for result filtering, by removing duplicated rows.
+Remove duplicated rows in results.

-From "The Art of SQL", p.91:
+From "The Art of SQL", p.91.
+The following query could return a "wrong" or unexpected result, by removing customer homonyms.
+See `exists` and `in` for better solutions.
 ```sql
 select distinct c.custname
 from customers c